 Tips for Success and Pro Tips

-Start by designing the workflow you actually follow, not the one you wish you followed.
+Begin by designing the workflow that you actually use, not the one you wish you had.
 That means batching repeatable tasks, standardizing outputs, automating where the ROI is clear, and closing the loop with regular measurement so each cycle gets faster and higher-quality.

 Prerequisites